 The Wonderful Samurais’ Fortress

 Kumamoto Castle is a fortified monument located in the eponymous city on Kyushu Island in Japan.
 With its vast park and many historical buildings, it is one of the most comprehensive castles available to visit in Japan.
-The main keep was partially renovated in 1960, but has been damaged by April 2016 earthquakes and has been closed to the public since.
+The main keep was partially renovated in 1960, then damaged by April 2016 earthquakes and is now open to the public again since June 2021.

 First, the castle is of an impressive size.
 It was built on the top of a hill and walking slopes along the ramparts are necessary to reach its foot.
 The keep is 30 meters height and from up there, the city surrounded by mountains seems to fit in the palm of the hand.
 As for the castle’s grounds, its dimensions extend on 1,6km from east to west and 1,2km from north to south.
 It is lined up with many green spaces and cherry trees 🌸, which make it the ideal place for hanami celebration (the viewing of cherry blossoms) and it is one of the most appreciated castle for this springtime activity.